vacp2p/rfc/specs/waku/v2/waku-v2.md

 For the actual content being passed around, see the [Waku Message](waku-message.md) spec.

+The WakuMessage spec being used is: `2.0.0-beta1`.

 ## Gossip domain

 **Protocol identifier***: `/vac/waku/relay/2.0.0-beta1`

 See [WakuRelay](waku-relay.md) spec for more details.

+### Default pubsub topic

+The default PubSub topic being used for Waku is currently: `/waku/2/default-waku/proto`

+This indicates that it relates to Waku, is version 2, is the default topic, and that the encoding of data field is protobuf.

+The default PubSub topic SHOULD be used for all protocols.
+This ensures a connected network, as well some degree of metadata protection.
+It MAY be different if or when:

+- Different applications have different message volume
+- Topic sharding is introduced
+- Encoding is changed
+- Version is changed

 ## Discovery domain